2025 Chicago shooting

 Mass shooting in Illinois, U.S.

 On July 2, 2025, a mass drive-by shooting occurred in Chicago, Illinois, United States, in the city's River North neighborhood on the Near North Side.
 Four people were killed, and fourteen others were injured outside a nightclub.
-The shooting occurred during an album release party for drill rapper Mello Buckzz (born Melanie Doyle), who is the suspected target of the shooting.
+The shooting occurred during an album release party for rapper Mello Buckzz (born Melanie Doyle), who is the suspected target of the shooting.